ufownl/lua-resty-mcp/README.md

 }
 ```

+> [!NOTE]
+> Available options for Redis connections can be viewed [here](https://github.com/openresty/lua-resty-redis?tab=readme-ov-file#connect).

 > [!TIP]
-> It is recommended to use different shared memory zones for different endpoints.
+> It is recommended to use different shared memory zones or Redis logical databases for different endpoints.

 A simple echo demo server configuration: